-Students were asked to whether they were satisfied/dissatisfied with their current surgical training and abilities prior to participation in the curriculum.
-Students on average rated their satisfaction with their training to date as 'Neutral' (Mean=2.98/5, p=0.439), but reported they were not satisfied with their current surgical abilities (Mean=2.50/5, p<0.001).
+Students were asked to whether they were satisfied/ dissatisfied with their current surgical training and abilities prior to participation in the curriculum.
+On average, students rated their satisfaction with their training to date as neutral (mean 2.98/5, p=0.439), but reported they were not satisfied with their current surgical abilities (mean 2.50/5, p<0.001).